 Summary: This project will add a general purpose lane (approximately four miles) and a second HOV lane (approximately four miles) in both directions between I-405 and I-5 in the cities of Irvine, Santa Ana, and Tustin.
 Auxiliary lanes will be added and extended in some segments within the project limits.
 The final ED and PR were approved on August 31, 2017.
-The design of this project was initiated on September 15, 2017, and the final design was submitted on June 1, 2021.
-ROW certification and ready-to-list status were obtained on September 2, 2021.
 The project was advertised on December 6, 2021, and the bid opening was held on March 10, 2022.
-The apparent low bid is 0.8 percent below the engineer's estimate.
-Bid results are currently under review and construction is anticipated to begin in mid-2022.
+This quarter, the construction contract was awarded on May 27, 2022, and approved on June 16, 2022.
+The construction kick-off meeting was held on June 28, 2022.
+Construction is anticipated to begin in mid-August 2022.
 Due to complex ROW activities, this project is marked as a cost/schedule risk in the CAP.